isomerpages/govtech-corp/_products-and-services/For Government Agencies/Software Development.md

 third_nav_title: For Government Agencies
 variant: tiptap
 ---
-<h3>Developing stacks to enable public officers to build digital government services with ease</h3>
+<h3>Developing stacks that allow public officers to build digital government services with ease</h3>
-<p>As we build a Digital Government and digitalise government services, it
-is important to ensure that they are being built in an efficient, secure and consistent manner.
-These software act as common platforms for government agencies to build their services within the same infrastructure with easier exchange of data across the government and automated workflows to encourage efficiency.
-Not only does this ensure productivity and efficiency within the Government as we deploy new digital government services, it also ensures a seamless, consistent and positive experience for the end-user and ensures the necessary security measures are in place for the digital services.</p>
+<p>Government agencies are always brimming with ideas on how to utilise digital
+services to better the lives of Singaporeans.
+While we encourage them to take their ideas to launch, it is important to ensure that the new offerings are being built in an efficient and secure manner.</p>
+<p>As such, GovTech has introduced software programmes that enable agencies
+to build their prototypes within a common infrastructure.
+These products help facilitate an easy exchange of data across the government as well as automate workflows to heighten efficiency.
+Ultimately, it ensures that the end-user experience of a new digital service is consistent with those of existing ones.</p>
 <h3>Explore our products in this category</h3>
 <p>1.
 (To include product logo) Singapore Government Tech Stack - A common
 platform that provides the infrastructure for all government digital services,